What Is a Disciple?

 Trying to become more like Jesus will lead to failure and frustration if it is only a matter of our will or a decision we make.
 So, we must start by seeing salvation as more than a ticket to heaven.
 Salvation is rather an invitation to begin a life with Jesus and to keep growing in our love attachment with Him.

-–Galen Burkholder, CEO, Global Disciples
+–Galen Burkholder, Founder, Global Disciples

 [1] Renovated: God, Dallas Willard, and the Church That Transforms, by Jim Wilder, NavPress, 2020.